Safe Browser for Kids on Windows: How KidSplorer Works

 For families with multiple computers — a shared desktop, a laptop for schoolwork, a second machine for another child — this matters.
 One login, one dashboard, all machines.

 Windows Family Safety is built around Microsoft accounts and works primarily through Microsoft Edge.
-It does category-based filtering (block adult content, block social media) rather than whitelist control.
-Managing multiple non-Microsoft devices from a single view is not straightforward, and the granularity isn’t always what parents need.
+It does category-based filtering rather than whitelist control.
+The comparison is straightforward:

 For schools, churches, and homeschool co-ops managing five or more computers, the institutional tier adds a multi-profile admin dashboard, bulk deployment support, and shareable whitelist templates so administrators don’t rebuild the same list for every device.